noobeio/noobe.github.io/_posts/2019-10-29-xss-to-account-takeover.md

 ---
 layout: post
 title: XSS to Account Takeover - Bypassing CSRF Header Protection and HTTPOnly Cookie
 excerpt: "When doing a Bug Hunting and finding a Stored XSS bug, usually the imagination will get a big enough bounty has been spinning around on the head.
-But sometimes the imagination fades when we try to insert document.cookie into the XSS payload and what appears is.."
+But sometimes the imagination fades when we try to insert document.cookie into the XSS payload, and what appears is.."
 tags: [bug hunting, hacking, csrf, xss, account takeover]
 categories: [bug hunting]
 comments: true